-When you enroll in the TRS-Care Medicare plans, you need to state on your enrollment form when you want your coverage to start.
-If TRS or UnitedHealthcare can't verify that you have Medicare Part B, you will have 21 days or until the end of the month, whichever is greater, to provide your Medicare number to UnitedHealthcare.
-If you don't provide your Medicare number in that timeframe, TRS will not enroll you in the TRS-Care Medicare Advantage[®] or TRS-Care Medicare Rx[®] plans.
+When you enroll in TRS-Care Medicare

+Advantage, you need to state on your

+enrollment form when you want your coverage

+to start.
+If TRS or UnitedHealthcare can't verify

+that you have Medicare Part B, you will have 21

+days or until the end of the month, whichever

+is greater, to give your Medicare Beneficiary

+Identifier (MBI) number to UnitedHealthcare.

+If you don't give your MBI number in that time

+frame, TRS will not enroll you in TRS-Care

+Medicare Advantage or TRS-Care Medicare Rx.

-If you're past Medicare age (age 65 or older), still working and will retire soon, you must sign up for Medicare to enroll in TRS-Care at retirement.
+If you're past Medicare age (age 65 or older), still working and will retire soon, you must sign up for Medicare to enroll in TRS-Care when you retire.
+Enroll in premium-free part A if you've earned it.
 You don't have to buy Part A if you aren't already getting it for free, but you do need to buy and maintain Medicare Part B. If you don't buy and maintain Medicare Part B, you risk losing all TRS-Care coverage.